aniaje/hr-app/README.md

 A user can register (signin) with an e-mail and password and signup with the same data.
 Data of the logged in user display in Profile.
 User can add, delete, preview and add to favorites chosen candidates and jobs (open positions) to the dashboard.
-The is also a feature to ad events to /calendar.
+The is also a feature to plan meetings/events in /calendar.

 /Home shows summarized statistic data for both candidates and open jobs.